kippnorcal/schoolmint_connector/docsrc/source/schoolmint_setup.rst

 Reference: `SchoolMint Custom Reports table fields documentation <https://schoolmint6.zendesk.com/hc/en-us/articles/360030948152>`_

-In the SchoolMint application, for each enrollment period that you want to report on, create two reports: 'Automated Application Data Raw XX-XX' and 'Automated Application Data Index XX-XX'.
+In the SchoolMint application, for each enrollment period that you want to report on, create a new report: 'Automated Application Data Raw XX-XX'

 1. Select the enrollment period.
 2. Click on the *Reports* menu.